Center-to-limb variation of spectral lines and continua observed with SST/CRISP and SST/CHROMIS: Introduction

-\item By observing at several distinct disk positions \citep[e.g.][]{Ding91,Pierce82, Tiago2009, Lind17}.
+\item One can observe at several distinct disk positions \citep[e.g.,][]{Ding91,Pierce82, Tiago2009, Lind17}.
 This method is easier to work with because the observer can choose the location without activity on the Sun for each $\mu$ (the cosine of the heliocentric angle).
 Additionally, the fact that tracking is active allows for each observation to stay pointed at one location for a longer time to form temporal averages.
 This comes at the cost of precision, as there is typically no overlap between consecutive pointings.

-\item By creating mosaics of monochromatic images (or sets of monochromatic images) where large amounts of pixels can be averaged, potentially excluding areas that contain active regions \citep{gunnar21}.
+\item One can create mosaics of monochromatic images (or sets of monochromatic images) where large amounts of pixels can be averaged, potentially excluding areas that contain active regions \citep{gunnar21}.
 This method allows the user to choose between longer integration times per position at the expense of time or vice versa.
 This is the approach taken here. \end{enumerate}